-- Cast Iron Skillet
+- Large Cast Iron Skillet

 - Rolling Pin

-How to Make This Recipe
+How to Make Fried Dried Apple Pie

-- For the apple filling, cook dried apples with water in a covered crockpot on high for 2-3 hours or on the stove-top on medium-high heat for 1 hour or until ALL the liquid is absorbed.
+- For the apple filling, cook dried apples with water in a covered crockpot on high for 2-3 hours or on the stovetop on medium-high heat for 1 hour or until ALL the liquid is absorbed.
 If there's liquid remaining, you'll have soggy pies.
-Stir occasionally if cooking on the stove-top to avoid sticking.
+Stir occasionally if cooking on the stovetop to avoid sticking.
 Mash the apples with a potato masher until it's slightly thicker than the consistency of apple butter, then add cinnamon and sugar.

 - For the dough, work Crisco into self-rising flour until crumbly, then slowly add sweet milk.
 Using your hands (like Mamaw) or with a spatula, work the flour in a little at a time until it’s a dough ball.
 Slightly knead for about 30 seconds, then cover and place in the fridge, along with the filling, at least 4 hours or overnight.

 - In a large skillet, heat canola oil on medium-high heat.
 Once hot, fry the pies 1-2 minutes per side and on the flat edge or until golden brown.
-Transfer to a paper towel lined pan or cooling rack, and cool slightly before eating.
+Transfer to a paper towel-lined pan or cooling rack, and cool slightly before eating.

-- If desired, garnish with powdered sugar, ice cream or caramel.
+- If desired, garnish with powdered sugar, ice cream, or caramel.

 Tips and Substitutions

-- You'll likely be cooking these in batches of 2-3 pies at a time.
+- You'll likely be cooking these fried apple pies in batches of 2-3 pies at a time.
 Watch the pies closely the entire time as they cook quickly and can burn easily.
 After a few batches or if the oil starts burning, you might need to start over with fresh oil.
 Just pour the old oil into a bowl, carefully wipe the pan out with a paper towel, then heat fresh oil.

-- Over-filling the pies or not crimping properly will cause the filling to burst out from the dough during the cooking process.
+- Overfilling the pies or not crimping properly will cause the filling to burst out from the dough during the cooking process.
 Make sure to add only 3 tablespoons of the filling (adjusting to your size pie if changed from Mamaw's 6-inch pie) and crimp well all along the edges of the dough with a fork.

-Mamaw’s Fried Apple Pies
+Fried Apple Pies Recipe

-- 2 lb dried apples
+- 2 pounds dried apples

 - 2 cups water

-- 1 ⅓ cups sugar or to taste
+- 1 ⅓ cups granulated sugar or to taste

 - 3 cups self-rising flour

-- ½ cup Crisco
+- ½ cup shortening I like Crisco

-- 1 cup milk
+- 1 cup whole milk

-- 1-2 cups canola oil
+- 1-2 cups canola oil for frying

 - Rinse and drain dried apples.
 Add to a pot with water.
 Cook in a slow cooker on high until tender, about 2-3 hours.
 Mash with a potato masher, and add sugar and cinnamon to taste.

-- For the dough, work Crisco into self-rising flour until crumbly, then slowly add sweet milk.
+- For the dough, work shortening into self-rising flour until crumbly, then slowly add sweet milk.
 Work the flour in a little at a time until it’s a dough ball.
 Slightly knead, then place in the fridge, along with the filling, at least 4 hours or overnight.

 - Working on a floured surface, roll the dough to an ⅛-inch thickness.
 Cut in 6-inch diameter circles.
 Spread 3 tablespoons of the filling on one side.
 Fold the dough over, then crimp and pierce with a fork.